asub-sandwich/randar/README.md

 ## Future Plans / Known Issues

-1. Writing to anything but a LAS file is currently not working or not implemented.
+1. Currently, only LAS and LAZ files can be generated.
+I would like to add ASCII and G-Zipped ASCII files, but those are currently being made by using RapidLasso's las2txt binary after generation of las files.

 2. More control over surface generation